Latest newsVIDEO: Dirty, Uncomfortable Secrets, and more stories from Rooted in Rights

 Independent Living Core Services

-- Advocacy We can help perfect the skills you need to gain the services you need in a direct and forthright manner, and when dealing with a big company or corporation, we’ll help ensure you don’t get lost in the crowd.
+- Advocacy: Staff advocates with the community for changes in policies and practices to ensure the civil rights of people with disabilities.
+We can help perfect the skills you need to gain the services you need in a direct and forthright manner, and when dealing with a big company or corporation, we’ll help ensure you don’t get lost in the crowd.

 If you are not in King County you can find your ILC office using this link